Rodolfoarv/MaS-PortfolioManagement/README.md

     mysql -u root -p < dummyData.sql

-    #Execute in another terminal the agents
+    #Execute in a terminal each of the following agents

+    python coordinator.py
+    python technical_analysis.py
+    python monitor.py
+    python decision_making.py
-    python <agent>.py
+    python profiler.py

+    #You will be requested to create a user or you can use the default user
+      - user: aers@gmail.com password: IBM

 ## Diagrams